MaeFlaherty/Obsidian-Vault/The Atom.md

 ## Electron Shielding
 Electron Shielding involves interaction between electrons on different energy levels and sublevels.
 ![[Pasted image 20241017111116.png]]
 **core** electrons surround the nucleus, blocking **some of** the positive energy from the nucleus, and repelling valence electrons.
+This causes the outside(valence) electrons to have no effect on the effective nuclear charge.

+When another **full** shell is formed around the core, it becomes part of the core.

+subtract the number of electrons in the inner rings from the atomic number to get the effective nuclear charge acting on the valence electrons.

+## Electron Penetration
 When an electron penetrates this core(gets closer to the nucleus), it reduces the energy of the electrons in this orbital.
+This happens because the "shells" are still just particles, and sometimes the orbits can overlap.

+The Kinetic energy goes down, but the attraction to the nucleus(potential energy) goes up.
+This causes emission of radiation.
 # Subatomic Particles
 All atoms are made up of even smaller particles, called protons, neutrons, and electrons
 ## Protons